 People make wrong turns all the time, but it’s rare for two people to make the same wrong turn at the same time.
 If you sense someone’s following you, try a short detour.
 Turn away from your destination, and then double back.
 This works as well on foot as it does in the car.
 If a potential stalker mimics your maneuver, your suspicions may be warranted.
 If this happens, head to a public place or police station.

 Instead of walking home, go into a busy coffee shop.
 If you’re in your car, drive to a full parking lot, like one at a mall or large shopping center, and go shopping.
 Crowds can help deter stalkers from continuing to follow you or approaching you, as there are too many witnesses around.
 If you return to your car, make sure you aren’t walking alone.
 Speak with a security guard and ask them to walk you to your car.
 Be sure to check inside and under the car before you get in and always keep your doors locked.

-There are several apps build specifically for personal safety, like bSafe or Canopy.
+There are several apps build specifically for personal safety, like bSafe or the Noonlight app.
 Both offer a host of personal safety features and are available for Android and iOS.
 You can alert authorities with these apps if you’re in trouble, so they’re great tools to have on your phone.

 Kitestring is another excellent mobile tool.
 Kitestring is an SMS-based service that gives you a simple way to set up automated check-ins, alerting a friend if you don’t respond.
 As there’s no app to download, it works with any SMS-enabled mobile phone.

 Even if you don’t have access to a personal safety service, you can still use your phone.
 Call a friend or family member, tell them where you are, and stay on the phone with them until you feel comfortable.